 Make Them Meaningful

 Personally, the more achieving something means to me, the more likely I am to follow through with it.
 It’s part of why finding my own joy in exercising regularly has been way more successful than chasing after an arbitrary idea of “thinness” that (let’s be honest) doesn’t actually matter that much.

-When you want to learn how to set realistic goals, this is why you want to focus on things that you’re *actually* passionate about.
+When you want to learn how to set realistic goals and crush them, this is why you want to focus on things that you’re *actually* passionate about.
 Want to travel the world?
 Set a goal to save enough money for your first plane ticket.
 Don’t fall into the trap of setting goals that you want to want.
 (Example: I want to want to eat less ice cream.
 I don’t actually want to eat less ice cream.)